tanmancan/action-setup-ssh-agent-key/README.md

 ### Using workflow environment to share data between steps.

-To get around this, we will bind our ssh-agent to a socket stored inside the global workflow environment.
+To get around this, we can export our local `SSH_AUTH_SOCK` to a global workflow environment.
 This way all steps within a job will be able to access the `SSH_AUTH_SOCK`.

 To export a local variable to the workflow environment, you can run the following command: